 Veterans & Masters

-VETERANS Riders must have turned 35 years before 1st January in the year of competition.
-Machines may be of any capacity.
+EV – VETERANS Riders must have turned 35 years old before January 1 in the year of competition and motorcycles may be of any capacity.

-MASTERS Riders must have turned 45 years before 1st January in the year of the competition.
-Machines may be of any capacity.
+EM – MASTERS Riders must have turned 45 years old before January 1 in the year of the competition and motorcycles may be of any capacity.

-Both the Veterans and Masters classes is for former champions of the sport that still love their racing and are passionate about it and wish to race with champions and riders from there era.
-They are valuable members to the Championship with wise heads and have well deserved recognition who certainly haven’t lost the shine on their boots.
+Both the Veterans and Masters classes are designed for former champions of the sport who still love racing and wish to race with fellow riders from their era.
+They are valuable members to the championship with wise heads and well-deserved recognition that still have alot to offer to the sport.

-The Womens class is designed to support and actively engage women in an all-women’s class which is one of the strongest of all the disciplines of Motorcycling.
-You must be over the age of 16 years to compete in this senior competition.
-A rider’s age on 1st January will determine their age for competition purposes for that year.
-Machines may be of any capacity.
+Riders must be over the age of 16 years to compete in this class, their age on January 1 to determine their age for competition purposes for that year and motorcycles may be of any capacity.

 Juniors – J2, J3, J4, JG, (JJ & J1)

-This class is open to all Senior riders as a support class only, Rider can be any age and must be riding a 125 2 stroke up to 250cc 2 stroke Motorcycle.
+This class is open to all senior riders as a support class only, riders can be any age and must be riding a 125 2-stroke up to 250cc 2-stroke motorcycle.